spermplatinum/Umit-interactive-mouthguard/README.md

 6.  **Bluetooth Antenna:** For wireless communication.
 7.  **Biocompatible Plastic Casing:** Securely encloses all components.

-*(Refer to Figure 9-18 in the project report for 3D models and device assembly visuals)*

 ### Control Mechanism
 1.  **Head Movement:**